Nebula12219548/osu-python/readme.md

 # osu!python Version Log
 - All versions below 1.0.0 are alpha versions.
 (0.1.0 ,0.2.0, 0.3.0, etc.)

+## v0.5.0 - 2025-06-26

+**New Features & Improvements:**
+- **Dynamic Holiday Greetings:** Added a system to display animated greetings for various holidays (Canada Day, Halloween, Christmas, New Year's) on the main menu.
+- **Enhanced Canada Day Feature:** The Canadian flag now includes a programmatically drawn maple leaf and features a subtle wave animation.
+- **UI Layout Fix:** Repositioned holiday greetings to the top of the screen to prevent overlap with main menu buttons.

 ## v0.4.0 - 2025-06-22

 **New Features & Improvements:**